h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>
 >>> If the server receives no ALPN name from the client, it MUST use historic RADIUS/TLS.
 >>>
->>> If the server receives one or more ALPN names from the client, it MUST reply with the latest mutually supported version and then use the latest supported version for this connection.
+>>> If the server receives one or more ALPN names from the client, it MUST reply with the highest mutually supported version and then use the latest supported version for this connection.
 >>>
 >>> If the server receives one or more ALPN names from the client, but none of the names match the versions supported by (or configured on) the server, it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.
 >>>